Ahmad-Git-Hub/student_management_system/README.md

 # Student_Management_System_Desktop
-## simple management system with simple GUI using python and PyQt6 library
+## simple management system with simple GUI using python and PyQt6 library and CSS
 ### this not a personal project.
 I made this project through taking course below
 [https://www.udemy.com/course/the-python-mega-course]
 #### I added style using css, functionality is the same but the UI is different